 Countries and Regions

-In addition to individual countries, we aggregate the data and construct TFP indexes for major global regions and for the world as a whole.
+In addition to individual countries, TFP indexes are constructed for major global regions and for the world as a whole.
 Input and output quantity aggregation is straight forward since they are all measured in the same units (although not adjusted for quality differences in the inputs).
 To obtain cost shares at the regional level, we take the weighted averages of the cost shares for the countries composing that region.
 The weights are the country’s share of total costs (or revenue) within the region.
 Table 1 provides a complete list of countries included in the analysis and their regional groupings.

 |Table 1—Countries and regional groupings included in the productivity analysis

 Republic of the Congo